 Summer is here, but after the last few crazy years parents are feeling pretty burnt out.
 It literally feels like you have done ALL.
 The.
 Things. and now you’ve got to figure out summer.

-Now, for kids across the country typical summer activities like camps and sports have been cancelled and most summer travel plans are delayed indefinitely.
+Plus, with gas prices high and the cost of just about everything going up, some of your tried and true summer activities like family vacations and summer camps may be a little harder to swing this year.
 Parents are looking at the coming months and are overwhelmed trying to figure out how they are going to keep their kids entertained and happy, while not losing their ever loving minds.

 Choose Your Own Adventure Summer